DavidMunozMartinez/smart-hoverjs/README.md

 # Restrictions

-NOTE: There are a few style properties applied programatically that you will not be able to override like left, top, with, height.
+NOTE: There are a few style properties programatically applied to the shadow element that you will not be able to override like transform, with, height.
 The shadow element also has by default absolute position and pointer events set to none, to avoid problems with your hoverable elements

 # Attributes